 - The TYPO3 Association was founded

-- With the release of version 4.0 TYPO3 received an improved user interface and its featureset now allowed it be considered and enterprise content management system, used in complex projects in a wide variety of corporate and business settings
+- With the release of version TYPO3 4.0 in April, the system received an improved user interface and its featureset now allowed it be considered a true enterprise content management system, used in complex projects in a wide variety of corporate and business settings [Release Notes]

 - Introduction of the TYPO3 Certified Integrator progam